-A heavy-duty 4” structural steel cart is included with all batch burn-off washers.
+A heavy-duty, structural steel cart with track extension is included with all Batch Burn-Off Washers.
 The cart rolls outside the wash booth on removable tracks, for ease of loading and unloading.

-Filter screen baskets with handles allow for collection and manual removal of ash sludge.
+Media filter baskets with handles allow for collection and easy removal of ash.

 A header system with nozzles delivers ambient water from the side reservoir tank.